Daily High to Daily Low: Is It Safe to Buy Mobile TeleSystems Public Joint Stock Company (MBT)?

 MBT’s Market Performance

-MBT stocks went down by -1.12% for the week, with a monthly jump of 7.26% and a quarterly performance of 5.29%, while its annual performance rate touched 13.90%.
-The volatility ratio for the week stands at 2.27% while the volatility levels for the past 30 days are set at 2.23% for Mobile TeleSystems Public Joint Stock Company.
-The simple moving average for the period of the last 20 days is 2.21% for MBT stocks with a simple moving average of 9.75% for the last 200 days.
+MBT stocks went up by 0.21% for the week, with a monthly jump of 4.50% and a quarterly performance of 11.56%, while its annual performance rate touched 11.56%.
+The volatility ratio for the week stands at 1.62% while the volatility levels for the past 30 days are set at 2.06% for Mobile TeleSystems Public Joint Stock Company.
+The simple moving average for the period of the last 20 days is 1.42% for MBT stocks with a simple moving average of 9.50% for the last 200 days.

 After a stumble in the market that brought MBT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.23% of loss for the given period.

-During the last 5 trading sessions, MBT fell by -1.12%, which changed the moving average for the period of 200-days by +12.59% in comparison to the 20-day moving average, which settled at $9.56.
+During the last 5 trading sessions, MBT rose by +0.21%, which changed the moving average for the period of 200-days by +9.43% in comparison to the 20-day moving average, which settled at $9.64.
 In addition, Mobile TeleSystems Public Joint Stock Company saw 8.94% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for MBT